rhiza-research/grafana/docs/sources/administration/team-management/administering-grafana-teams.md

   - authorization
   - microservices
   - architecture
-menuTitle: Administer Grafana Teams
+menuTitle: Administer Teams
-title: Administer Grafana Teams
+title: Administer Teams
 weight: 300
 ---

-# Administer Grafana Teams
+# Administer Teams

-This topic describes how to administer Grafana Teams.
+This topic describes how to administer Teams.

 ## View a list of Teams